“No one has to be told how uncomfortable cycling can be, particularly after a lengthy absence and a few more pounds of body weight.”

 Fact is, the crotch isn’t designed for taking the strain when sitting or riding: that’s the job of your inner sit bones (ischial tuberosities) and even then the pressure points need to be varied.
 Ever tried sitting in one position on a sofa or in bed for prolonged periods?
 You have to change position slightly every so often.
 So with the comparatively tiny surface area of a cycle saddle the ability to find slightly altered sitting positions is significantly more important.

 This situation has been going on too long.
-Men and women have had no choice other than to simply put up with the fact that sitting on a bicycle just isn’t comfortable…… but now the RIDO saddle is putting this right!
+Men and women have had no choice other than to simply put up with the fact that sitting on a bicycle just isn’t comfortable…… but now our saddles are putting this right!